fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_virtualwanlink.html.markdown

 * `gateway6` - IPv6 gateway.
 * `source6` - Source IPv6 address used in the health-check packet to the server.
 * `cost` - Cost of this interface for services in SLA mode (0 - 4294967295, default = 0).
 * `weight` - Weight of this interface for weighted load balancing.
-(0 - 255) More traffic is directed to interfaces with higher weights.
+More traffic is directed to interfaces with higher weights.
+On FortiOS versions 6.2.0: 0 - 255.
+On FortiOS versions 6.2.4-6.4.0: 1 - 255.
 * `priority` - Priority of the interface (0 - 4294967295).
 Used for SD-WAN rules or priority rules.
 * `spillover_threshold` - Egress spillover threshold for this interface (0 - 16776000 kbit/s).
 When this traffic volume threshold is reached, new sessions spill over to other interfaces in the SD-WAN.
 * `ingress_spillover_threshold` - Ingress spillover threshold for this interface (0 - 16776000 kbit/s).
 When this traffic volume threshold is reached, new sessions spill over to other interfaces in the SD-WAN.
-* `volume_ratio` - Measured volume ratio (this value / sum of all values = percentage of link volume, 0 - 255).
+* `volume_ratio` - Measured volume ratio (this value / sum of all values = percentage of link volume).
+On FortiOS versions 6.2.0: 0 - 255.
+On FortiOS versions 6.2.4-6.4.0: 1 - 255.
 * `status` - Enable/disable this interface in the SD-WAN.
 Valid values: `disable`, `enable`.
 * `comment` - Comments.